dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 !!! info "From squares to rectangles"

-    For the vast majority of computer games from the 1980s and '90s featuring 2D graphics, the art was created *once* for the "leading platform" which was then reused in the various other platform conversions.
+    For the vast majority of computer games from the 1980s and '90s featuring 2D graphics, the art was created *once* for the "leading platform" and then reused in the various other platform conversions.
 It was just not economical to draw the graphics multiple times in different aspect ratios and resolutions, hence this was done extremely rarely.

     We've explained earlier that CRT monitors in the DOS era had a 4:3 aspect ratio, so in 320&times;200 mode the pixels had to be 20% taller for the image to completely fill the screen.
-DOSBox Staging does this aspect ratio correction by default which results in games primarily developed for DOS PCs assuming 1:1.2 pixel aspect ratio to look correct (as the artist intended).
+DOSBox Staging does this aspect ratio correction by default, which results in games primarily developed for DOS PCs assuming 1:1.2 pixel aspect ratio to look correct (as the artist intended).
 We'll get to the detailed mathematical derivation of the 1:1.2 PAR in [the last chapter](advanced-graphics-options.md#aspect-ratios-square-pixels-black-borders).

     But what about games where the leading platform was the Amiga or the Atari ST, and the game was developed by a European studio?
-The analog TV standard in Europe was PAL, therefore Amigas sold in Europe were PAL machines that had square pixels in the 320&times;256 screen mode, the resolution most commonly used by PAL Amiga games.
+The analog TV standard in Europe was PAL.
+Therefore, Amigas sold in Europe were PAL machines that had square pixels in the 320&times;256 screen mode, the resolution most commonly used by PAL Amiga games.
 So what these European studios usually did was to draw the art assuming square pixels, but using only a 320&times;200 portion of the 320&times;256 total available area.
-On PAL Amigas, the art appeared in the correct aspect ratio, but letterboxed;
+On PAL Amigas, the art appeared in the correct aspect ratio but letterboxed;
     on NTSC Amigas and DOS PCs that had the 320&times;200 low-res screen mode, the art filled the whole screen but appeared slightly stretched vertically (by 20%).
 No one seemed to complain about this, and they saved a lot of